StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

 This topic provides step-by-step instructions for deploying TheHive on a Kubernetes cluster using [the TheHive Helm chart](https://github.com/StrangeBeeCorp/helm-charts/tree/main/thehive-charts/thehive).

 !!! info "License"
     The Community license supports only a single node.
 To deploy multiple TheHive nodes, you must upgrade to a Gold or Platinum license.
+A fresh deployment of TheHive on an empty database includes a two-week Platinum trial, allowing you to test multi-node setups.

-## Step 1: Deploy TheHive using Helm
+## Quick start deployment

 TheHive provides an [official Helm chart for Kubernetes deployments](https://github.com/StrangeBeeCorp/helm-charts/tree/main/thehive-charts/thehive).